Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics

-If the VLM were well aligned with ground-truth trajectories, it should display a clear preference by assigning them a higher likelihood than the negative alternatives.
-In Figure~\ref{fig:chameleson-zs-log-likelihood-comparison}, we compare the negative log-likelihood Chameleon-7B \citep{team2024chameleon} assigns to each ground-truth trajectory against its corresponding manipulated one.
-We evaluate the VLM in two tasks: action prediction (i.e., as a dynamics model) and next-observation prediction (i.e., as a world model).
-For each kind of negative trajectory, we also indicate the percentage of samples where the model favours the reference trajectory ($\uparrow$ Ref) versus the negative trajectory ($\downarrow$ Type).
-Additionally, we report the Pearson correlation coefficient between the predicted likelihoods for the reference and negative trajectories; a higher correlation suggests that the model struggles to distinguish between the two, assigning them similar likelihoods.
+In Figure~\ref{fig:9-vlms-visualization}, we compare the log-likelihood that VLMs assign to each ground-truth trajectory (Reference) against its corresponding manipulated one (Negatives).
+We evaluate the VLMs in two tasks: action prediction (i.e., as an inverse-dynamics model) and next-observation prediction (i.e., as a forward-dynamics model).
+For each kind of negative trajectory, we report the percentage of samples where the model favours the reference trajectory over the negative trajectory.
+From Figure~\ref{fig:9-vlms-visualization}, it emerges that VLMs display no clear preference for the ground-truth trajectories in a zero-shot setting (around $50\%$).

-From Figure~\ref{fig:chameleson-zs-log-likelihood-comparison}, it emerges that Chameleon-7B displays a very limited preference for the ground-truth trajectories in a zero-shot setting.
-In the action prediction task (top panel), there is a slightly higher tendency to favour the ground-truth over the group with random actions; however, even in the best case (counterfactual action), the model prefers the reference in only 58.1\% of the samples.
+In the action prediction task (right panel), there is a slightly higher tendency to favour the ground-truth over the group with random actions; however, even in the best case, Qwen2.5-VL-7B prefers the reference in only 60.08\% of the samples.
 The only negative group that seems to be identifiable for VLMs is observation copying, where Qwen2.5-VL-7B has 67.34\% of correct preference.
-In the next-observation prediction task (bottom panel), the VLM mostly fails in effectively differentiating the ground truth from the negatives.
-An exception to this is the copy manipulation, where the model can always tell them apart.
+In the next-observation prediction task (left panel), the VLM mostly fails in effectively differentiating the ground truth from the negatives.
 Although the underlying reason remains uncertain, one plausible explanation for this behaviour is that the model's ability to solve next-observation prediction tasks depends on their alignment with training sequences: for instance, it is plausible that Chameleon's data rarely features two identical adjacent images.
 We provide a discussion breaking down Chameleon's performance in Appendix~\ref{appendix:detailed-likelihood-anlaysis}.